laroper/packet-capturing/README.md

 Lets identify some of the properties that `tcpdump` outputs from the packet capture data output above.

 1. In the example data at the start of the packet output, tcpdump reported that it was listening on the `eth0` interface, and it provided information on the `link-type` and the `capture size` in bytes:
-`tcpdump: listening on eth0, link-type EN10MB (Ethernet), capture size 262144 bytes`
+- `tcpdump: listening on eth0, link-type EN10MB (Ethernet), capture size 262144 bytes`
 2. On the next line, the first field is the packet's timestamp, followed by the protocol type, IP:
-`16:37:16.647596 IP`
+- `16:37:16.647596 IP`
 3. The verbose option, -v, has provided more details about the IP packet fields, such as TOS, TTL, offset, flags, internal protocol type (in this case, TCP (6)), and the length of the outer IP packet in bytes:
-`(tos 0x0, ttl 64, id 19241, offset 0, flags [DF], proto TCP (6), length 119)`
+- `(tos 0x0, ttl 64, id 19241, offset 0, flags [DF], proto TCP (6), length 119)`
-These fields are properties that relate to the IP network packet.
-For details on these visit <a href="https://www.tcpdump.org/manpages/tcpdump.1.html#lbAL" target="_blank">IPv4 Packets</a>
+- These fields are properties that relate to the IP network packet.
+For details on these visit <a href="https://www.tcpdump.org/manpages/tcpdump.1.html#lbAL" >IPv4 Packets</a>
 5. In the next section, the data shows the systems that are communicating with each other:
-7acb26dc1f44.5000 > nginx-us-east1-c.c.qwiklabs-terminal-vms-prod-00.internal.59788:
+- `22667c8ec94a.5000 > nginx-us-east1-b.c.qwiklabs-terminal-vms-prod-00.internal.44010:`
-By default, tcpdump will convert IP addresses into names, as in the screenshot.
-The name of your Linux virtual machine, also included in the command prompt, appears here as the source for one packet and the destination for the second packet.
-In your live data, the name will be a different set of letters and numbers.
+- By default, tcpdump will convert IP addresses into names, as in the result output.
+The name of the Linux virtual machine, also included in the command prompt, appears here as the source for one packet and the destination for the second packet.
-The direction of the arrow (>) indicates the direction of the traffic flow in this packet.
+- The direction of the arrow `>` indicates the direction of the traffic flow in this packet.
 Each system name includes a suffix with the port number (.5000 in the screenshot), which is used by the source and the destination systems for this packet.
+> [!NOTE]
+> In your live data, the name will be a different set of letters and numbers.
 6. The remaining data filters the header data for the inner TCP packet:
-Flags [P.], cksum 0x5851 (incorrect > 0x30d3), seq 1080713945:1080714027, ack 62760789, win 501, options [nop,nop,TS val 1017464119 ecr 3001513453], length 82
+- `Flags [P.], cksum 0x5891 (incorrect -> 0xf1d7), seq 285494408:285494475, ack 1926277971, win 501, options [nop,nop,TS val 3672580546 ecr 4041935978], length 67`
-The flags field identifies TCP flags.
-In this case, the P represents the push flag and the period indicates it's an ACK flag.
+- The flags field identifies TCP flags.
+In this case, the `P` represents the push flag and the period `.` indicates it's an ACK flag.
 This means the packet is pushing out data.
   The next field is the TCP checksum value, which is used for detecting errors in the data.
   This section also includes the sequence and acknowledgment numbers, the window size, and the length of the inner TCP packet in bytes.